reemelfadilhassanin/alx-airbnb-database/database-adv-script/index_performance.md

 - Fetch bookings by user reduced to ~30ms.
 - Fetch reviews by property reduced to ~22ms.

-Used EXPLAIN to compare execution plans.
-Index scan replaced sequential scan.
+Used EXPLAIN ANALYZE to compare execution plans.
+Index scan replaced sequential scan in both queries.